supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

-# Lab15: Backup to URL
+# Lab 15: Backup to URL

 As a Database Administrator for AdventureWorks, you need to back up a database to a URL in Azure and restore it from Azure blob storage after a human error has occurred.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks:

-+ Task 1: Restore a database
+- Task 1: Restore a database
-+ Task 2: Configure Backup to URL
+- Task 2: Configure Backup to URL
-+ Task 3: Create credential
+- Task 3: Create credential
-+ Task 4: Backup to URL
+- Task 4: Backup to URL
-+ Task 5: Validate the backup through Azure CLI
+- Task 5: Validate the backup through Azure CLI
-+ Task 6: Validate the backup through Storage Explorer
+- Task 6: Validate the backup through Storage Explorer
-+ Task 7: Restore from URL
+- Task 7: Restore from URL

 ## Estimated timing: 30 minutes